Frequently Asked Questions

 - Is the National Coalition involved in charitable causes?

-The National Coalition supports the Muscular Dystrophy Association and Hire Heroes USA with charitable donations through the Joe Saraceno Charity Golf Tournament, silent and live auctions at the national convention, and additional donations.
-Individual store owners and local FOA groups support MDA and other worthy causes through charity fundraising golf tournaments, and many other events.
+The National Coalition supports charitable organizations with donations through the Joe Saraceno Charity Golf Tournament, silent and live auctions at the national convention, and additional donations.
+Individual store owners and local FOA groups also support worthy causes through charity fundraising golf tournaments, and many other events.